Maraz2oose/Easy-nmap-Scan/README.md

 make sure to do "sudo install nmap" first

-In order to run simply double click on it. if that dosent work cd to the directory and do "./Easy-nmap-Scan" or whatever its called
+To run cd into the directory and do "./Easy" then press tab and it should auto complete